csnizik/newsnizikdotcom/data/blog/lets-get-associative.md

 ---
 title: 'Hip Hip Array!
 (Part One)'
-subtitle: Some techniques for dealing with associative arrays from someone who pretty much hates using associative arrays
+subtitle: Some techniques for dealing with associative arrays, including an improvement that comes with PHP ^8.0.0
 date: '2023-05-11'
 tags: ['PHP']
 draft: false
-summary: Associative arrays are clunky, especially when you compare them to JavaScript objects, which you probably shouldn't do.
-And even moreso when you compare them to JS's Map object, which you definitely shouldn't do.
-But I decided to see how well I could unclunkify them.
+summary: What was originally planned to be a quick rundown of array methods in PHP has morphed into a deeper assessment of the array_multisort method in PHP 8.
 images: []
 layout: PostLayout
 canonicalUrl: